chandras-1029/Power-BI-HR-Dashboard/README.md

 # HR Dashboard in Power BI

 Welcome to the Human Resources Dashboard in Power BI.
-This repository contains a Power BI dashboard, report, and dataset designed to provide insights and analytics for HR professionals.
+This repository contains a Power BI dashboard and report designed to provide insights and analytics for HR professionals.
 This tool is particularly useful for organizations that want to have a consistent reporting model for their HR department across different companies, regardless of industry or size.

 ## Overview